Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 ### 5. Create an AutoUnattend.xml Answer File to initially setup Windows.

-This AutoUnattend answer file needs to setup Windows 10.
+This AutoUnattend answer file needs to setup Windows 10 Pro.
-Parts of it will be reused in other answer files.
+Parts of it will be reused in other answer files found in this repo.
 Settings used in Windows 11 will be ignored.
+Settings used in Windows 10 that are deprecated for Windows 11 will be ignored by Windows 11.

 https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/best-practices-for-authoring-answer-files